eddelbuettel/tint/README.md

 ### Motivation

-The (html and pdf) styles provided by the [tufte](https://cran.r-project.org/package=tufte) package make it very easy and convenient to create documents in the celebrated of [Edward Tufte](https://www.edwardtufte.com/tufte/).
+The (html and pdf) styles provided by the [tufte](https://cran.r-project.org/package=tufte) package make it very easy and convenient to create documents in the celebrated style of [Edward Tufte](https://www.edwardtufte.com/tufte/).

 The clear layout, focused use of white space and unparallel use of the margin for complementary